Janitha-Tharaka/Janitha-Tharaka/README.md

-- 👋 Hi, I’m @Janitha-Tharaka
+- 👋 Hi, I’m @Janitha-Tharaka (Tharaka Gunawardhana)
-- 👀 I’m interested in Full Stack Development
-- 🌱 I’m currently learning Laravel and React JS.
-- 💞️ I’m looking to collaborate on Laravel and React projects.
+- 🧠 I'm a Full Stack Developer with 4+ years of experience in PHP (Laravel), MySQL, and API integrations.
+- 🚀 Currently transitioning into Python and AI/ML development — exploring NLP, LLMs, and automation.
+- 🌱 Learning fast: working with Python, Selenium, BeautifulSoup, and integrating AI tools with real-world apps.
+- 🛠️ Built hybrid systems using Laravel, WordPress, and even a Python-powered plugin for delivery cost estimation.
+- 🤝 Open to collaborating on Full Stack or AI-related projects (Laravel, React, Python, NLP).
-- 📫 How to reach me?
-Just email me! tharakagunawardhana110@gmail.com
+- 📫 Reach me at: tharakagunawardhana110@gmail.com